SovnSkyrim/AmongSovngardesStars/README.md

 1. Open Wabbajack
 2. Go to "Browse Modlists"
-3. Download _Lexy's LOTD Unofficial Autoinstaller_.
+3. Download _Lexy's LOTD Unofficial_.
-4. Adjust the download and installation paths.
+4. Adjust the download and installation paths, care, it'll be the same ones for my installation
 5. Click the Go/Begin Button.
 Any error encountered in this step shall be redirected to the Lexy lotd support channel
  - If you have trouble downloading the finishing file, you can skip to 6.
 6. Once the installation of Lexy's LOTD finished, go to the installation location of the list.